Employee Motivation

 Employee motivation is unarguably one of the most important factors of a productive workplace.
 Not just the success but the very survival of any organization in difficult times depends on how motivated its employees are.

 Moreover, without the employees being motivated, their engagement and productivity are likely to stay low.
-And as a result, for a company to move forward is not possible.
+As a result, for a company to move forward is not possible.

 So, the role that motivation can play in making the most of your workforce is the pivot.